SoerenHenning/Kjottbasaren/README.md

 # Kjøttbasaren

-A simple 3D scene of Bergen, Norway and the Kjøttbasaren with free and automatic navigation.
+A simple 3D scene of Bergen, Norway and the Kjøttbasaren with manual and automatic navigation and various shading effects.
 Starting takes some time due to the large terrain file.

 Developed by Sören Henning and Zach Litzinger